 - Data is managed as prescribed by the data owners and stewards.

-Given that the Data Management capability has to achieve a known set of outcomes, the processes become clearer.
+Given that the data management capability has to achieve a known set of outcomes, the processes become clearer.
+Our data management consulting services can help organizations optimize these processes and align them with strategic objectives.
 Below are examples of essential data management processes, which have been categorized within their respective data management function.

 - Data Governance